David Platt (Coronation Street): Storylines

+In March 2025, David asked former prison mate Andy Garland (Andrew Goth) to kill him by running him over in order to protect his family from Harvey Gaskell (Will Mellor).
+Pregnant Daisy Midgeley (Charlotte Jordan) was also injured in the incident resulting in the loss of her baby.

 Reception

 David is arguably one of Coronation Street's best known characters of its modern era.
 The "Demon David" phase of his character in the late 2000s received considerable attention.
 His behaviour included sending greetings cards to his family supposedly from his murderous ex-stepfather Richard Hillman (Brian Capron), setting fire to his GCSE exam paper in front of dozens of his fellow students and driving himself into the canal (mirroring Hillman's attempt to murder his entire family in 2003) in an effort to ruin Sarah and Jason Grimshaw's wedding day.
 David's antics helped Shepherd to the Inside Soap Award for Best Bad Boy in 2007.
 The following year he also landed the British Soap Award for Villain of the Year.

-In August 2017, Shepherd was longlisted for "Best Actor" and "Funniest Male" at the Inside Soap Awards.
+For his role as David, Shepherd was longlisted for "Best Actor" at the 2015 Inside Soap Awards.
+He was then longlisted for "Best Actor" and "Funniest Male" at the 2017 Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.
 On 2 June 2018, Shepherd was awarded his first "Best Actor" accolade at The British Soap Awards 2018, following his performances during the rape storyline.
 In July 2018, Shepherd was longlisted for "Best Actor" and "Best Partnership", alongside Julia Goulding who plays Shona Ramsey, at the Inside Soap Awards.
 For his portrayal of David, Shepherd was nominated for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards; he came in third place with 9.5% of the total vote.
 David's male rape storyline was also nominated in the "Best Soap Storyline" category, while David and Shona's partnership was nominated in the "Best Soap Couple" category.
 Both nominations came in sixth place with 9.5% and 5.8% of their total votes respectively.
 In 2019, Shepherd received a National Television Awards nomination in the Serial Drama Performance category for his portrayal of David.
+Shepherd was longlisted for "Best Comic Performance" at the 2024 Inside Soap Awards.
+Shepherd was later shortlisted for "Best Comic Performance" at The 2025 British Soap Awards, but lost to EastEnders star Patsy Palmer, who portrayed Bianca Jackson on the soap.
+Shepherd was also longlisted for "Best Actor" and "Best Comic Performance" at the 2025 Inside Soap Awards.

 Fearing real-life imitation of the scene in which David was tortured by Charlie Stubbs, many formal complaints were filed by viewers with the Government's Office of Communications.
 In the end, Coronation Street was cleared by TV watchdogs after 31 complaints about scenes of 'bullying and torture'".